We take a look at Prince Andrew's royal residence, and explore who lives on the sprawling Windsor estate with him.

 Princess Margaret posed for photos at Royal Lodge with Antony Armstrong-Jones after they announced their engagement in 1960, and old photographs from Queen Elizabeth’s childhood give a glimpse of what Royal Lodge was like before it was refurbished.

-Lots of photos were take of King George and his family too, including the then Princess Elizabeth.
+Lots of photos were taken of King George and his family too, including the then Princess Elizabeth.

-More recently, Princess Eugenie gave the public their first look inside her former home, when she posed for a magazine shoot within Royal Lodge in 2016.
+More recently, Princess Eugenie gave the public their first look inside her former home (she now lives at Kensington Palace with her husband Jack Brooksbank), when she posed for a magazine shoot within Royal Lodge in 2016.

 In photos published in the September 2016 issue of Harper’s BAZAAR US, Princess Eugenie is pictured in the sitting room of Royal Lodge.
 A grand room full of antique furniture and lit by chandeliers, the photo provides one of the first insights into Prince Andrew’s official residence since the huge refurbishment.

 In the background of the image, the formal sitting room is seen opening out into another, smaller, living room with a collection of photographs on display.

 The presence of family photographs is a touch the magazine revealed is present throughout the house.

 ‘It’s the definition of comfy cosy, with family pictures scattered around and Norfolk terriers wandering in and out,’ read the description of the family rooms within the Lodge.